TheDarkSkyXD/PlayListify/workflow.md

 - [ ] Create light/dark theme toggle functionality
 - [ ] Ensure consistent styling across all components with the theme
 - [ ] Implement responsive design with Tailwind's utility classes
+- [ ] Utilize Lucide Icons for all application icons to ensure a consistent, modern, and visually appealing user interface.

 ### Component Development